 Whether it is an overwhelming emotion, a situation you have zero control over, or a personality trait that is hard to change, accepting it can allow you to move forward.
 Obsessing, worrying and playing things over and over will keep you stuck.
 We see often that constantly asking “why” can leave you helpless.
 ACT invites you to accept the reality and work with what you have.
 Acceptance and Commitment Therapy is not typically used as a form of long term treatment, but it can be helpful for those short term, who suffer with depression, anxiety and many other psychological disorders.

-Art therapy are just one of the therapies that are used by Banyan Treatment Center clinicians.
-Creative therapies can be helpful for processing and recovering from a substance addiction disorder.
+Art therapy is just one of the therapies that are used by Banyan Treatment Center clinicians.
+Creative therapies can be helpful for processing and recovering from a substance abuse disorder.
 Art therapy for addiction is a positive way for a patient to express their feelings without having to use words.

 At Banyan Treatment Center, we have a faith-based track specific for those who need a professional substance abuse and co-occurring disorder treatment.
 Our Christian program is designed to allow patients to establish or restore the relationship with God while also addressing the addiction.
 This integration of clinical and faith-based programming is tailored specifically to each patient and where they are at on their spiritual path.